 My mate would then run up into the delivery lorry and stack the bag at front of what we called the tray.
 Then he would come back down and grab another bag which I would fill.
 We would keep doing this until the lorry was loaded.
 All this was before breakfast.

 Next came a welcome breakfast which was in the yard's cafe.

 Having had breakfast, we would set out in the lorry to make the deliveries.
 This sometimes involved delivering inside houses, even upstairs, or down an alleyway round to the back of houses and into the garden to tip a sack into a coal bunker.

 When we had delivered all the load, we would go back to the yard, load up another 5 to 6 tons, have something to eat and drink in the cafe, and then go out and deliver again.

-In the busy winter period we would be loading and delivering 50 tons plus between us.
+In the busy winter period we would be loading and delivering 50 tons plus between us each day.
 Yes, we had to be tough in those days.

-In the summer, when coal deliveries were very low, we were expected to work in the yard by unloading the deliveries to the yard.
-This was called 'landing' the coal or coke into the bays.
+In the summer, when coal deliveries were very low, we had to work in the yard unloading the deliveries to the yard into the bays.
+This was called 'landing' the coal or coke.

 But after all that, they were great times being a coalman, with loads and loads of laughs all the time.
 I'm glad I did the job and was sorry when I finished the coal trade in 1967.

 By way of background, the yard where I was working in the photo was in White Hart Lane, Tottenham.
 It was called Cades Coals, even though the lorry had Fry and Raxworthy on it and the actual owner of the lorry was Fred Fry who sold his business to Cades.
 The main merchants in the area were Charringtons at Palace Gates, Wood Green; Tyne Main at Finsbury Park; Fry and Raxworthy at Harringay (as it was then spelt) and Cades.
 I worked for Charringtons, Tyne Main, Fry and Raxworthy, and finally Cades where I spent seven years.